herpaderpaldent/seat-groups/README.md

 This seat group is for hidden groups f.e.
 CEO.
 This group is only shown on the overview for users with `seatgroup.create` and `superuser` Permission.
 ![Hidden](https://i.imgur.com/mh3I714.png)

+### Donations

+If you like SeAT Groups, i highly appreciate ISK Donations to Herpaderp Aldent.